Islam and Same-Sex Attraction: The Question That Can’t Be Avoided

 This is the objection many Muslims most want to avoid and many critics consider the most damning.
 Islam’s position on same-sex sexual acts is clear: the Quran prohibits them, the hadith literature reinforces the prohibition, and the classical scholarly tradition is unanimous.
 There is no serious revisionist reading that overturns this.

 If you are looking for an article that reinterprets Islam to affirm same-sex relationships, this is not it.
-But if you are looking for an honest engagement with the question — one that takes the objection seriously and does not pretend it is easy — then read on.
+If you are looking for an honest engagement with the question (one that takes the objection seriously and does not pretend it is easy) then read on.

 What the Quran actually says

-The prohibition is on the act, not on the experience of attraction.
-This distinction is important — and we will return to it.
+The prohibition is on the act, rather than on the experience of attraction.
+The distinction is important, and we will return to it.

 The objection